SylviaOne/Repo-hub/README.md

-## Why do we tell actors to “break a leg?”
-Because every play has a cast.
+## I used to work at a stationery store.
+But, I didn't feel like I was going anywhere.
+##
+## So, I got a job at a travel agency.
+Now, I know I'll be going places.